pascallaliberte/sharpen.page/review-standard.md

 And I won't just tell you theories.
 You'll see your own site on display while I tell you what's going on in the visitor's mind. **No need to connect the dots between demo sites and your sites.**

 _Before that feature list grows in size
-For the visitor's side you'll grow wise._
+View it through the visitor's own eyes._
 {: .punchy-copy }

 And besides, the "standard layout" assumes you just need to find a clever title, follow a template, add features and benefits, and you're done.
 I'll go deeper with stuff you can use to **judge your own work**.